-- Requirement 2.2 All other HCVS components shall be designed for reliable and rugged performance that is capable of ensuring HCVS functionality following a seismic event.
-These items include electrical power supply, valve actuator pneumatic supply, and instrumentation (local and remote) components. - Staff Position: All components of the HCVS beyond the second containment isolation barrier shall be designed to ensure HCVS functionality following the plant's design basis seismic event.
+All other HCVS components shall be designed for reliable and rugged performance that is capable of ensuring HCVS functionality following a seismic event.
+These items include electrical power supply, valve actuator pneumatic supply and instrumentation (local and remote) components.

+All components of the HCVS beyond the second containment isolation barrier shall be designed to ensure HCVS functionality following the plant's design basis seismic event.
 These components include, in addition to the hardened vent pipe, electric power supply, pneumatic supply and instrumentation.
 The design of power and pneumatic supply lines between the HCVS valves and remote locations (if portable sources were to be employed) shall also be designed to ensure HCVS functionality.
-Licensees shall ensure that the HCVS will not impact other safety-related structures and components and that the HCVS will not be impacted by non-seismic components.
-The staff prefers that the HCVS components, including the piping run, be located in seismically qualified structures.
+Licensees shall ensure that the HCVS will not impact other safety related structures and components and that the HCVS will not be impacted by other non-seismic components.
+The staff prefers that the HCVS components, including the piping run, be not located in nonseismic structures.
 However, short runs of HCVS piping in non-seismic structures are acceptable if the licensee provides adequate justification on the seismic ruggedness of these structures.
-The hardened vent shall be designed to conform to the requirements consistent with the applicable design codes for the plant, such as the American Society of Mechanical Engineers Boiler and Pressure Vessel Code and the applicable Specifications, Codes and Standards of the American Institute of Steel Construction.
+The hardened vent shall be designed to conform to the requirements of the applicable American Society of Mechanical Engineers Boiler and Pressure Vessel Code and the applicable Specifications, Codes and Standards of the American Institute of Steel Construction.